Turner Syndrome (Monosomy X) in Children

 If a healthcare provider thinks that your newborn baby girl may have TS, he or she

-will usually take a small sample of your baby’s blood.
+will often take a small sample of your baby’s blood.
 The lab will look at the sample

-to see if 1 X sex chromosome is missing.
+to see if one X sex chromosome is missing.